-Should you need to travel to Germany for business or a visit, then you wont need a visa.
+You won’t need a visa to travel to Germany for business or a visit.